Edmonds Outdoor Movie Night

 Skyway Outdoor Cinema, Renton

-On the first four Fridays in August catch blockbuster movies like "Black Panther" and "Wonder Woman" at this free family series.
+On Fridays in August catch blockbuster movies like "Spider-Man: No Way Home" and "Encanto" at this free family series.
 Movies play behind the Skyway 7-Eleven on Renton Avenue South in the US Bank parking lot.
 It's cash only for concessions but you can hit the US Bank ATM if you're hungry and cash-less.
-Pre-show begins at 8 p.m. and movies start at 9 p.m..
+Concessions and food trucks open at 7 p.m., the pre-show begins at 8 p.m. and the movies start at 9 p.m.

 Friday Night Flick, Auburn